3 Common K-12 Assessment Mistakes

 June 13th, 2021

-Assessments are an integral part of the education and understanding of a student’s journey in the learning process.
+K-12 Assessments are an integral part of the education and understanding of a student’s journey in the learning process.
 Over the past few years the relevance of large-scale assessments have come into question.
 These tests rightly or wrongly are often used to rank-order schools and districts, they are also used to make students accountable for their learning outcome and teacher performance.

 However, most standardized tests that are used for ranking and evaluation purposes are not very effective in helping teachers support students’ learning path or improve their instruction for better results.

 Since the assessments are often held at the end of the school year, neither the teachers nor students get the opportunity to improve their approaches in any way.
 The critical data on students’ progress comes far too late.
 Assessments need to be timely and effective teaching and learning for that student, their needs, and allow for intervention when needed to truly teach the student, not just present information.
-Testing is a critical component of education as thEY help both the student and teacher to realign strategies for learning as well as teaching.
+Testing is a critical component of education as the help both the student and teacher to realign strategies for learning as well as teaching.

 What is really required is ongoing assessments, conducted in the form of quizzes, writing assignments and even gaming-based tests.
 The results of such assessments are available immediately, helping teachers guide individual students towards better knowledge acquisition and therefore academic outcomes.
 These are essentially formative assessments, which have proven to be incredibly effective in personalized learning and motivation for students.